Jo-graves/TCEQ_TAMIS_reader/README.md

 ![alt text](image.png)

 ## Reference tables
 Several reference tables are included in the package.
-Additional information is provided in [Reference table information](./docs/reference_table_information.md)
+Additional information is provided in the [docs](./docs/reference_table_information.md)